LED v Fluorescent frequency in Lighting

-Contrary to popular belief LED lighting is not always the best lighting for the human eye to have to deal with.
+Contrary to popular belief LED lighting is not always the best type of lighting for the human eye.

-In space technology the frequency range of lighting is carefully selected with the appropriate driver(s), however this cannot be said of lighting products in the retail marketplace.
+In space technology the frequency range of lighting is carefully selected, however this cannot be said of the general lighting products in today’s retail marketplace.

 In the opinion of the AMA, the long-term exposure of the retina and lens to blue peaks from LEDs can increase the risk of cataract and age-related macular degeneration.